Hermes Hsiao-Mei Yeh, PhD

 I have taught actively in the medical school and graduate school curricula, and has leadership roles in directing graduate education and training at the institutional and national levels.

 Rotations and Thesis Projects

 Graduate students are encouraged to explore, develop and elaborate on their own research interests and directions.
 All laboratory rotation and thesis projects reflect the multidisciplinary approach taken in my laboratory.
-For rotations, the nature of the projects are necessarily of more limited scope because on concomitant coursework.
-Students can expect to conduct focused short-term hypothesis-driven projects that will allow them to become familiar with at least one of the following approaches:
+For rotations, the nature of the projects are necessarily of more limited scope - students can expect to conduct focused short-term hypothesis-driven projects.